Noraxx1/OutOfPaste/README.md

 > [!NOTE]
 > those configuration go inside `config.json`.
-> optional means that you can leave the variable empity but **doesnt mean you can delete it**
+> optional means that you can leave the variable empty but **doesn't mean you can delete it.**

 ### Required Configurations.
 - `port`: this is the port of where nopaste should listen on,i reccomend using port `80` as it is the default port listened by dns.